pikachuSparkle/aws-iac-lab/aws-iac-tutorials/AWS - ElasticSearch - EKS - ECK - Resolve elasticsearch certificate expiry problem.md

 ## NOTES:
-- Operator is "controller" of the es cluster.
+- Operator is "controller" of the Elasticsearch cluster.
-- Operator has the knowledge of maintances.
+- Operator has the knowledge of maintainers.
 - The specific logic need to be read in the operator codes...

-## Problem Describtion:
+## Problem Description:

-The ECK-based Elasticsearch cluster ssl certificates have expired and needs to be updated.
+The ECK-based Elasticsearch cluster SSL certificates have expired and needs to be updated.
 This should be a bug of the ECK operator, because the certificate should be updated by the operator automatically.

 ```
 curl -u "elastic:BBBBBBBBBBBBBBBBBBBBB" -k "https://127.0.0.1:9200/_ssl/certificate"